xferra/linterhub.com-temp/CONTRIBUTING.md

 - The pull request must have a description.
 The description should explain what you did and how its effects can be seen.
 - The commit message is [properly formatted](#commit-message).
 - The change introduces no functional regression.
-Be sure to run test to verify your changes before submitting a pull request.
+Be sure to run a test to verify your changes before submitting a pull request.
 - All changes must be accompanied by tests, even if the feature you’re working on previously had no tests.
 - All user-facing changes must be accompanied by appropriate documentation.